Welcome to EGATIN

 Presentations made at EGATIN Study Days & AGM can be read on the page "Presentations"

 EGATIN Constitution was adopted in its final form by the General Meeting of Delegates at EGATIN’s Inaugural Meeting, in Heidelberg, on October 16th, 1988.
 In the years that followed a revision was considered necessary and all participating Institutions were invited to submit their proposals.
-The present form contains the amendments which were voted upon during Delegates Meeting which took place in Heidelberg, on September 4th, 1993.
+The present form contains the amendments which were voted upon during Delegates Meeting which took place in Heidelberg, on September 4th, 1993, and then during the AGM in Zagreb, on April 24th 2017.

 EGATIN is a network of organizations which offer training programmes in Group Analysis in Europe.
 It aims at promoting, on a non-profit basis, scientific, educational and cultural activities related to the training in Group Analysis.